 - Providing information to patients regarding prescribed diets or medications

 - Transmitting prescriptions and refills to pharmacies as instructed

 - Following up with patients after office visits or treatments

-According to U.S. News & World Report, Medical Assistants rank second in Best Jobs Without A College Degree.
-One of the reasons for this is the solid and predictable salaries that these professionals command.
-In 2019, the Bureau of Labor Statistics reported their median salary as $34,800.
+According to U.S. News & World Report, medical assistants rank second in Best Jobs Without A College Degree.
+One of the reasons for this is the solid and predictable salaries that these professionals earn.

 Part Four How to Become a Medical Assistant

 In order to become a medical assistant, here's what you need to do:

 Step 1: Get Your High School Diploma or GED

 This is a requirement for medical assistant programs, and some medical assistants enter the field with nothing more than a high school diploma and on-the-job training, though they can't become certified that way.